-Classes at Manhattanville college are held in a variety of formats combining the traditional on-campus classroom, hybrid classes, and fully online ones.
+Manhattanville College offers courses in a variety of formats such as the traditional on-campus classroom, hybrid classes, and fully online ones.
 See below for details on what to expect, and how to get ready.

 The traditional in-person, on-campus, in-class experience.
-Continuing this semester, classrooms will be set up for social distancing.
 Faculty may also be using technology in the classroom to stream the class discussion to students participating remotely.
 Students even in class may be asked to log into course platforms to interact with them.